The Futures Premium and Rice Market Efficiency in Prewar Japan: Introduction

-When Japan won the Japanese-Sino War, during the years 1894 to 1895, the country gained Taiwan as the first Japanese colony.
+When Japan won the Japanese-Sino War, from the year 1894 to the year 1895, the country gained Taiwan as the first Japanese colony.
 In 1910, Japan annexed the Korean peninsula.
-In prewar Asia, Japan was the only country possessing colonies.
-It had consumed colonial rather than foreign products since the government had decided to save specie money under the gold standard.
-Particularly, Japan imported food and resources from its colonies: rice, sugar, soybean, and salt.
-It was one of the countries managing the foreign and colonial trading policies outlined above.
+In prewar Asia, Japan was the only country possessing colonies, and it imported food and resources from its colonies: rice, sugar, soybean, and salt.
+Japan was growing colonial trading.
 Since the 17th century, European countries owned colonies in the Americas, Africa, and Asia.
-The colonies supplied the needs of foods and resources in the home countries.
-However, Japan depended on its colonial trade to a greater extent than European countries (see \citet{okubo2007tbf} and \citet[pp.72--75]{hori2009hce}).
+The colonies supplied foods and resources to the home countries.
+However, Japan depended on its colonial trading to a greater extent than European countries (see \citet{okubo2007tbf} and \citet[pp.72--75]{hori2009hce}).
 In particular, domestic rice production had not met increasing demand from domestic consumers because of rapid industrialization and urbanization since the 1890s.
-Japan compensated for the insufficiency in domestic rice supply with the import of colonial rice.
-Nevertheless, there are few studies that focus on how the growth of colonial trade affected the function of commodity markets in prewar Japan.
+Japan compensated for the insufficiency in domestic rice supply by importing colonial rice.
+However, few studies focus on the effect of colonial trading on commodity markets in prewar Japan.

-\citet{ito2014meg} show that the efficiency of each of the Tokyo and Osaka rice futures markets varied over time using a non-Bayesian time-varying VAR model.
-The authors argue that the efficiency of the rice markets was affected differently by two types of government intervention: allowing imported rice deliverables in the futures exchanges and promoting japonica rice cropping in the Japanese colonies.
-However, the authors do not discuss the interrelation between the two major rice markets for spot and futures rice prices.
+\citet{ito2016meg} show that the efficiency of each of the Tokyo and Osaka rice futures markets varied over time using a non-Bayesian time-varying VAR model.
+The authors argue that government intervention allowing imported rice deliverables in the futures markets reduced efficiency.
+In prewar Japan, the consumer recognized that the quality of imported rice, including Taiwanese and Korean rice, was lower than domestic rice.
+In fact, \citet[pp.32-33]{sugihara1996tbm} notes that there was an obvious difference in price between domestic rice and imported rice, and the price gap increased until the early 1910s.
+In addition, \citet[pp.135--145]{mochida1970drm} mentions that Korean rice was mainly concentrated in Osaka.
+Hence, rice circulating in Osaka was different from the rice circulating in Tokyo.
+Although the previous studies elucidate that there was a difference in the rice spot market between Tokyo and Osaka, \citet{ito2016meg} ignore rice trading in the spot market because they use only the futures price data.
+Therefore, the authors do not discuss the interrelation between the two major rice markets for spot and futures rice prices.